rpicard/lsciphers/README.md

 The purpose of this tool is to print out the list of ciphers supported by a host.
 That's all it does.
 I don't plan on adding more features.
 I'm trying to "do one thing well."

-Running it looks something like `go run lsciphers.go -target duckduckgo.com:443`.
+Running it looks something like `go run lsciphers.go duckduckgo.com:443`.

 `-target` is the only option.